-This is the first-in-human trial of the inhaled administration of the human monoclonal antibody DZIF-10c in both SARS-CoV-2-uninfected and SARS-CoV-2-infected individuals.
-It will also include the first combined administration of DZIF-10c by inhalation and intravenous infusion.
+This is the first-in-human trial of the intravenous administration of the human monoclonal antibody DZIF-10c in both SARS-CoV-2-uninfected and SARS-CoV-2-infected individuals.
 Determining the safety and tolerability of DZIF-10c is the primary objective of this trial.

-DZIF-10c is a human monoclonal antibody of the IgG1k isotype that was isolated by single cell sorting of SARS-CoV-2 spike protein-reactive memory B cells and antibody cloning.
-It was identified in a blood sample obtained 35 days after diagnosis from an individual who had an asymptomatic course of SARS-CoV-2 infection.
+DZIF-10c is a human monoclonal antibody of the IgG1k isotype that was isolated by single cell sorting of SARS-CoV-2 spike protein-reactive memory B cells and antibody cloning48.
+It was identified in a blood sample obtained 35 days after diagnosis from an individual who had an asymptomatic course of SARS-CoV-2 infection48.
 Importantly, in this individual, the development of B cells encoding for DZIF-10c was not associated with clinically apparent adverse events.